Measurement & Evaluation of HCC Systems

 • Part 3 (week 9-15): Non-linear and multilevel statistics (stats for “messy” HCC variables)

-Course modality and masks (due to COVID-19)
+Course modality and COVID precautions

 Course structure